mahsaAgz/MoodMate/README.md

     ```
 ## Test Cases
 ### Testing Real-Time Suggestions
-1. Input emotional and physical data directly through the GUI.
+1. Input emotional and other data directly through the GUI as demo video.
 2. Receive personalized recommendations based on the Jess inference engine.

 ### Testing Long-Term Suggestions